lucadellalib/sac-beta/README.md

 convergence faster](https://proceedings.mlr.press/v70/chou17a.html).
 Implicit reparameterization approaches based on [automatic differentiation](https://arxiv.org/abs/1805.08498v4) and [optimal mass transport](https://arxiv.org/abs/1806.01851v2) are used to draw samples from the policy in a differentiable manner, as required by SAC.
-For the experimental evaluation we use a subset of [MuJoCo](https://gymnasium.farama.org/environments/mujoco/) continuous control tasks.
+For the experimental evaluation we use four [MuJoCo](https://gymnasium.farama.org/environments/mujoco/) continuous control tasks.

 ---------------------------------------------------------------------------------------------------------